NeuroJSON/zmat/README.rst

         unsigned char **outputbuf,  /* output buffer */ const int zipid,            /* 0-zlib,1-gzip,2-base64,3-lzma,4-lzip,5-lz4,6-lz4hc */
-        int *status,                /*return status for error handling*/ const int iscompress        /* 1 compress (default level); -1 to -9 compression level, 0 decompress */ );
+        int *status,                /*return status for error handling*/ const int level             /* 1 compress (default level); -1 to -9 compression level, 0 decompress */ );

-The library is lightweight and compact and can be directly embedded in the source code to provide maximal portability.
+The library is highly portable and can be directly embedded in the source code to provide maximal portability.
+In the ``test`` folder, we provided sample codes to call ``zmat_run/zmat_encode/zmat_decode`` for stream-level compression and decompression in C and Fortran90.
+The Fortran90 C-binding module can be found in the ``fortran90`` folder.

 The ZMat MATLAB function accepts 3 types of inputs: char-based strings, numerical arrays or vectors, or logical arrays/vectors.
-Any other input format will result in an error unless you typecast the input into ```int8/uint8``` format.
+Any other input format will result in an error unless you typecast the input into ``int8/uint8`` format.
 A multi-dimensional numerical array is accepeted, and the original input's type/dimension info is stored in the 2nd output ``"info"``.
 If one calls ``zmat`` with both the encoded data (in byte vector) and the ``"info"`` structure, zmat will first decode the binary data and then restore the original input's type and size.

-ZMat uses `zlib` - an open-source and widely used library for data compression.
+ZMat uses ``zlib`` - an open-source and widely used library for data compression.
 On Linux/Mac OSX, you need to have libz.so or libz.dylib installed in your system library path (defined by the environment variables ``LD_LIBRARY_PATH`` or ``DYLD_LIBRARY_PATH``, respectively).

-The pre-compiled mex binaries for MATLAB are stored inside the subfolder named `private`.
-Those precompiled for GNU Octave are stored in the subfolder named `octave`, with one operating system per subfolder.
+The pre-compiled mex binaries for MATLAB are stored inside the subfolder named ``private``.
+Those precompiled for GNU Octave are stored in the subfolder named ``octave``, with one operating system per subfolder.

 If you do not want to compile zmat yourself, you can download the